CRM strategy: Build one in 8 steps for sales & loyalty

 • Priority boarding.

-These perks keep passengers dedicated to one airline even if other airlines occasionally offer them better rates.
+These perks keep passengers loyal to one airline, even when other airlines occasionally offer better rates.

 How to implement a CRM strategy